ntnhut/LeetSolve/docs/source/Stack/1209_Remove_All_Adjacent_Duplicates_in_String_II.md

 7. The code returns the final result string `s`, which contains the input string with `k` consecutive duplicates removed.

-In summary, this code efficiently removes substrings of consecutive duplicate characters of length `k` from a given string by using a stack to keep track of the adjacent characters.

 ### Complexity
+This solution efficiently removes substrings of consecutive duplicate characters of length `k` from a given string by using a stack to keep track of the adjacent characters.

 * Runtime: `O(N)`, where `N = s.length`.
 * Extra space: `O(N)`.